php-fig/fig-standards/bylaws/004-psr-amendments.md

 Conflicting Changes to a PSR are not allowed for Functional PSRs.
 Where a Conflicting Change remains desireable, a new PSR may be proposed to supercede another.
-If a superceding PSR is adopted by PHP-FIG, the preceding PSR must be amended to include a notice that it has been superceded.
+If a superceding PSR is adopted by PHP-FIG, the preceding PSR must be amended to include a notice at the top of the PSR that it has been superceded.
 The preceding PSR must remain at its original URI and may not be taken offline.

 Conflicting Changes to a PSR are allowed for Informational PSRs which are expected to evolve over time or where a majority preference change is expressed